 The invasive red macroalga Gracilaria vermiculophylla has significantly impacted intertidal ecosystems in temperate estuaries globally.
 This study utilized drone-based multispectral remote sensing to map the spatial and temporal distribution of G. vermiculophylla in its first documented European site, the Bélon Estuary, alongside additional sites in Spain and France.
 By adapting the neural network classification model DISCOV, trained with a comprehensive dataset, we achieved 91.1% accuracy in distinguishing G. vermiculophylla from other macroalgal taxa.
 Historical aerial imagery revealed a progressive expansion of G. vermiculophylla from its initial appearance in 1976, approximately 20 years before its first description in the literature, to extensive colonization by 2024.
 Concurrent LiDAR data enabled precise characterization of intertidal topography, demonstrating a strong association between algal cover, elevation, and slope.
 Dense mats were consistently observed in flat, elevated mudflat areas, with reduced presence in steeper or lower zones.
 These patterns highlight the species’ preference for stable sedimentary environments with reduced hydrodynamic forces.
 Temporal analyses also linked its spread to anthropogenic activities, notably aquaculture.
 Our findings emphasize the utility of high-resolution drone imaging for invasive species monitoring and habitat mapping, offering critical insights into the ecological dynamics of G. vermiculophylla and its drivers.
 This scalable method facilitates proactive management strategies by enabling early detection and detailed assessment of invasion patterns.
 The integration of remote sensing and in situ validation establishes a robust framework for ecological monitoring, contributing to the understanding of biological invasions and their environmental consequences.
 This approach can inform management interventions to mitigate the impacts of G. vermiculophylla and similar invasive species.

 1. Title proposition

-Remote Sensing of Gracilaria vermiculophylla in the site of its First European Observation

-Monitoring the marine invasive alien species Gracilaria vermiculophylla using unmanned aerial vehicles

-Remote Sensing of Gracilaria vermiculophylla: Mapping its Distribution at the Site of its First European Description
+Remote Sensing of Gracilaria vermiculophylla: Mapping its Distribution at the Site of its First European Observation.2.
+Introduction

-Mapping the Spread of the Invasive Species Gracilaria vermiculophylla using Remote Sensing at the Site of its Initial Description in Europe

-Quantifying Gracilaria vermiculophylla Spatial and Temporal Distribution Through Remote Sensing at its First Recorded European Site

-2. Introduction